attomix/TUJWOD/README.md

 #TUJWOD
-Tom and Jacobs WebPanel of Doom
+Tom and Jakobs WebPanel of Doom

 Some code and readme cooming soon ;)